CS-Outreach-Session/Cyber-Hygiene/README.md

 ## Requirements

-Students will require access to a computer system, internet connectivity, and have access privilege to download and install applications during the session.
+Participants will require access to a computer system, internet connectivity, and have access privilege to download and install applications during the session.

 ## [Activity 1 - Introduction to Cyber Hygiene](https://github.com/CS-Outreach-Session/Cyber-Hygiene/tree/main/Introduction%20to%20Cyber%20Hygiene#what-is-cyber-hygiene-)
   * What is Cyber Hygiene ?